UltraMessaging/lbmct/README.md

 the receiver will be “deaf” to the non-CT Source.
 Thus, it is a bad idea to have both CT and non-CT Sources for the same topic.

-* When SmartSource is added, the sender will need to be at least UM 6.10, although the SmartSource code could be conditionally compiled.
+* When Smart Source is added, the sender will need to be at least UM 6.10, although the Smart Source code could be conditionally compiled.

 ---